BAKKEN INVITATION Honorees' Accomplishments

 Bhim’s work contributes to SDG#3 – Good Health and Well-Being

 A lifelong volunteer, Raj was actively involved in helping poor children in Mumbai when blockage in his coronary arteries made physical activity very difficult.
 It became hard to keep up with his community work.
 In January 2013, he received coronary stents to remove the blockage.
 He found himself reenergized and rededicated to helping Sleeping Children Around the World, an international organization that helps kids get a good night’s sleep.

-Raj’s work contributes to SDG#1 -
+Raj’s work contributes to SDG#1 - No Poverty

 Haruko Sato (Japan), neurostimulation for movement disorders

 In 2012, Haruko-san underwent surgery to receive deep brain stimulation therapy to treat cervical dystonia, a painful condition in which the neck muscles contract involuntarily.
 She now works tirelessly to bring more attention to dystonia, to help others in Japan.
 Haruko has chosen to support Meguminosono, an orginization which provides homes, vocational support and welfare service for the elderly and people with physical, intellectual and mental disabilities.

 Haruko’s work contributes to SDG#11 - Sustainable Cities and Communities